 Endorsements or Riders

 An insurance endorsement is used to add, delete or exclude coverage, so it’s a very important section to check on your declaration page.
 This sort of change to a policy comes in handy if your budget suddenly changes and leaves you no choice but to alter your existing insurance policy.
 Gap Coverage is a type of endorsement that covers you in the event that the amount you owe on the vehicle is more than the amount you’re covered for after an accident.
 If you know you’re going out of town and want Rental Car Coverage, you can get an endorsement for that, too.
-Other common types of insurance endorsements include Roadside Assistance, Towing and Custom Parts & Equipment Coverage.
-If you elect any of these, make sure you see them on your policy or else you’re not covered for what you need.
+Other common types of insurance endorsements include Roadside Assistance, Towing, and Custom Parts & Equipment Coverage.
+If you select any of these, make sure you see them on your policy, or else you’re not covered for what you need.